Talktoloop/product/tracking.md

 ## Current Status

-Checkbox component refactoring complete.
-Added dark mode variants and improved readability with tw template literals.
-Ready to commit changes and move on to collapsible component.
+Collapsible component refactoring complete.
+Improved readability with tw template literals for CollapsibleContent.vue.
+Collapsible.vue and CollapsibleTrigger.vue are wrapper components that don't require styling changes.
+Ready to commit changes and move on to command component.